underscoreio/essential-scala/src/pages/intro/literals.md

 <div class="solution">
 The literal expression `"Hello world!"` evaluates to a `String` value.
 The expression `println("Hello world!")` evalutes to `Unit` and, as a side-effect, prints `"Hello world!"` on the console.

-This an important distinction between a program that evalutes to a value and aprogram that prints a value as a side-effect.
-The former can be reasoned about using substitution but the latter cannot.
+This an important distinction between a program that evalutes to a value and a program that prints a value as a side-effect.
+The former can be used in a larger expression but the latter cannot.
 </div>

-#### Learning By Mistakes
+### Learning By Mistakes

 What is the type and value of the following literal?
-Try writing it in a Scala worksheet and see what happens!
+Try writing it on the REPL or in a Scala worksheet and see what happens!

 ~~~ scala
 'Hello world!'
 ~~~

 <div class="solution">
 You should see an error message.
-Make sure you read and understand the error message as you'll see plenty more of them soon!
+Take the time to read and get used to the error messages in your development environment -- you'll see plenty more of them soon!
 </div>